-In view of these facts, the farmers of Georgia are urged to increase their areas in provision crops.
-It is not yet too late to nercase the area in corn, even if it has to be done by reducing the area in cotton .-Let farmers plant enough corn to insure an ample supply for the ensuing year.
-Let them plant crops for their hogs, and force them forward to secure, as nearly as possible, a supply of bacon for home consumption.-Let them plant liberally in German millet and field peas to supplement their corn crop looking upon me any one of you can be in feeding stock, in order that more of their corn may be used for bread.
+In view of those facts, the farmers of Georgia are urged to increase their areas in provision crops.
+It is not yet too late to increase the area in corn, even if it has to be done by reducing the area in cotton.-Let farmers plant enough corn to insure an ample supply for the ensuing year.
+Let them plant crops for their hogs, and force them forward to secure, as nearly as possible, a supply of bacon for home consumption.-Let them plant liberally in German millet and field peas to supplement their corn crop in feeding stock, in order that more of their corn may be used for bread.

-If the war should be averted-of which there is at present little probability-we will have lost nothing by the above policy; if not, we will have provided against the possibility of loss or suffering.
-In either event, those who adopt the above advice will have nothing to regret, while those who do not may be compelled to purchase provisions at production.
+If the war should be averted-of which there is at present little probability-we will have lost nothing by the above policy ; if not, we will have provided against the possibility of loss or suffering.
+In either event, those who adopt the above advice will have nothing to regret, while those who do not may be compelled to purchase provisions at ruinously high prices, and pay for them with cotton at prices even below the cost of production.
 Very respectfully, THOMAS P. JANES,